cruising-altitude/SimpleModern/README.md

 # SimpleModern Canvas App Starter Kit

-SimpleModern-Tablet is a canvas Power App in the tablet form factor, designed to serve as a highly reusable starting point that reduces user-interface construction overheads.
+SimpleModern-Tablet is a barebone canvas Power App in the tablet form factor, designed to serve as a highly reusable starting point that minimises the ad-hoc nature of user-interface construction overheads.

 ## Highlights